oroinc/documentation/api/authentication/oauth-client-credentials.rst

     Authorization: Bearer your access token

 .. note:: Access tokens for back-office and storefront API are not interchangeable.
 If you attempt to request data for the storefront API with a token generated for the back-office application, access will be denied.

+.. admonition:: Business Tip

+   |What is B2B eCommerce| and how does it differ from B2C?
+Read our guide to find out.

+.. include:: /include/include-links-seo.rst
+   :start-after: begin